The Science Behind Zobria®

 Benfotiamine, the key ingredient in Zobria®, is a fat-soluble form of vitamin B1.
 It is absorbed much more successfully than dietary vitamin B1 or standard vitamin B1 pills.
 The lipid composition of the intestinal lining allows benfotiamine to be absorbed by passive diffusion.
 This process is independent of thiamine transporters and is highly efficient.
 As a result, benfotiamine has been shown to elevate vitamin B1 levels more successfully than any other commercially available product.
 Many people feel the effects of improved nerve function–improved sensation and decreased pain in the feet and legs–in as little as 30 days.
 Benfotiamine has been used to reverse vitamin B1 deficiency since the early 1960s.
 It is extremely safe and very well studied.
 It is an ideal agent for reversing nerve dysfunction due to vitamin B1 deficiency.

 In addition to benfotiamine, Zobria® contains methylcobalamin–the most desirable form of vitamin B12.
-Vitamin B12 is often associated with nerve dysfunction.
+Vitamin B12 deficiency is often associated with nerve dysfunction.